 Instructions

-- Cut the beef with the grain into 2-inch wide strips.
+- Marinate the beef: Cut the beef with the grain into 2-inch (5cm) wide strips.
 Cut each strip crosswise into ¼-inch-thick slices.
 Transfer to a bowl.
 Add the cornstarch, dark soy sauce, and sesame oil.
 Stir or massage to coat the meat well.
-Set aside.

-- Separate the noodles into strips.
+- Prep the noodles and seasonings: Separate the noodles into strips.
 Some may break into shorter lengths.
 Set aside on a plate.
 Smack the white sections of the green onion with the flat side of the knife, then put into a small bowl; add the ginger and garlic.
 Keep the green sections in another bowl to add separately.

-- In a small bowl, stir together the white pepper, sugar, soy sauce, rice wine, oyster sauce, and water.
+- Make the seasoning liquid: In a small bowl, stir together the white pepper, sugar, soy sauce, rice wine, oyster sauce, and water.
 Put this seasoning liquid near the stove with all the other ingredients.

-- Reheat the pan over high heat, swirl in the remaining 2 tablespoons of oil, then add the noodles, spreading them out to a thick layer.
+- Stir-fry noodles, assemble, and finish: Reheat the pan over high heat, swirl in the remaining 2 tablespoons of oil, then add the noodles, spreading them out to a thick layer.
 Sear, undisturbed for 1 minute, until a tad crusty.
 Dump in the bean sprouts, then vigorously stir-fry for 1 minute, until the sprouts have slightly softened.
 Some noodles may stick to the pan.

 - Return the beef and any juices and add the remaining green onion sections.
 Stir to combine, then pour in the seasoning liquid.
 Stir-fry for 1 minute to heat through and finish cooking the beef.
 Pile onto a platter and serve immediately.